 Q: Bottom line: If I’m an exporter, how can a customs broker help me improve my business fundamentals?

 Dewar: By definition, exporters provide goods and services to markets outside of their respective countries.
 Many governments, including Canada’s, provide programs that allow exporters to either defer certain charges such as import duties or GST, or not pay them at all.
-By working with a third-party specialist like us, exporters can focus on manufacturing and exporting their products and being more competitive, while we help ensure there’s minimal impact on their cash flow.
+By working with a third-party specialist like the ones listed on the CSCB website, exporters can focus on manufacturing and exporting their products and being more competitive, while we help ensure there’s minimal impact on their cash flow.